Why Study at the SWC?

-Our students receive a comprehensive introduction to theoretical and systems neuroscience, as well as intensive training in experimental techniques, including imaging, physiology, molecular, and behavioural methods in systems neuroscience.
+Our students receive a comprehensive introduction to systems neuroscience, as well as intensive training in experimental techniques, including imaging, physiology, molecular, and behavioural methods in systems neuroscience.

-The Programme is taught by SWC faculty together with colleagues at the Gatsby Computational Neuroscience Unit and other affiliated institutions, all experts in their respective fields.
-Gatsby and SWC students overlap extensively during the Programme, building the foundations for long-lasting collaborations and friendships.
+Students in the programme are taught and supervised by SWC faculty together with colleagues at the Gatsby Computational Neuroscience Unit and other affiliated institutions, all experts in their respective fields.
+Gatsby and SWC students overlap extensively during the programme, building the foundations for long-lasting collaborations and friendships.

 You will live and work in central London, with the highest concentration of neuroscience research in the world.